 In 2014, the University of Vermont became the first school to allow students to select their preferred pronouns, like xe or zir, in a campus-wide database.
-Harvard University, the University of California system and the University of Tennessee, among others, have since followed suit.
 Language: a feminist guide.
 Last week, the anthropologist Michael Oman-Reagan asked: Why does the Oxford Dictionary of English portray women as “rabid feminists” with mysterious “psyches” speaking in “shrill voices” who can’t do research or hold a PhD but can do “all the housework”?

 The Oxford dictionary he was talking about was the one that comes with Apple devices (Macs, i-Pads, i-Phones), and his question was about the examples that follow the definition of a word and illustrate its use in practice.
 Eight words that reveal the sexism at the heart of the English language.
 Linguists call it collocation: the likelihood of two words occurring together.